 - consider how best to structure transactions, for example whether you or your customer acts as importer in the EU will usually determine whether you must register for/charge EU VAT in the country of import/shipment.

 - If you sell via ecommerce and import goods from outside the UK, ensure you are correctly applying the new 2021 rules on charging VAT on consignments not exceeding £135.

-Please contact us if you have any immediate concerns about the VAT implications of trading with the EU after 1 January 2021. you may wish to consider:
+Please contact us if you have any concerns about the VAT implications of trading with the EU since 1 January 2021.
+Some of the points you may wish to consider are:

 - The impact on cross-border transactions, including MOSS, distance selling etc;

 - Whether the removal of the ability to rely on EU law rights will impact on your particular business;